CollaboratorimInstitute/Workshop.Cafe/README.md

 - Small philips and medium flathead screwdriver
 - Install [Particle CLI](https://docs.particle.io/guide/tools-and-features/cli/photon/)

-Then connect to the device via mirco-usb.
-Then place the device WIFI setup mode by holding down the mode button until it starts flashing blue.
+Then connect to the device via micro-usb.
+Then place the device in WIFI setup mode by holding down the mode button until it starts flashing blue.
 Then release the button and press it a second time until the slow pulse changes to a quick pulse.
 Typically about 20 seconds.
 Next open a console on you computer (On Macintosh its called Terminal) and install the following command.

 Next run the following command and copy the 13 digit serial number.
 `particle identify`